theforeman/theforeman.org/plugins/katello/nightly/user_guide/content_view_import_export/index.md

 Content view import/export is one of the new features in Katello 3.9.
 This feature is for users who want the *exact* same content view version on one Katello instance to be available on another Katello instance.
 The other Katello instances may or may not have Internet access.

+System administrators the ability to have fine-grained control over their content view versions, and they can have the same content view on two or more Katello instances.
+Additional APIs now exist to allow for this, as well as new commands to the hammer CLI tool.

 This new feature works differently than the old export/import feature.
 The old feature is still available but has been deprecated.

-In earlier versions of Katello, you could only export yum repositories.
+  * In earlier versions of Katello, you could only export yum repositories.
 You could export an entire content view version, but this simply exported each yum repository in the version without any additional metadata.

-System administrators the ability to have fine-grained control over their content view versions, and they can have the same content view on two or more Katello instances.
-Additional APIs now exist to allow for this, as well as new commands to the hammer CLI tool.

 ## API additions